vectorgrp/sil-kit/docs/configuration/middleware-configuration.rst

         }
     }

-The default value for ActiveMiddleware is FastRTPS, so that :cpp:func:`ib::CreateComAdapter()` can be used as a drop in replacement for :cpp:func:`ib::CreateFastRtpsComAdapter()`, even when older config files are used.
+The default value for ActiveMiddleware is VAsio, so that :cpp:func:`ib::CreateComAdapter()` can be used as a drop in replacement for :cpp:func:`ib::CreateFastRtpsComAdapter()`, even when older config files are used.